-Policy of curriculum organization In the Common Subjects, we cultivate strong motivation, sincere atitude, rigid ethics, and international communication skills to become leaders in the world through courses including the study of research ethics, entrepreneurship education, internships, and overseas laboratory rotation.
-In the Basic Specialized Subjects, students learn basic and clinical medicine, as well as engineering/informatics, through lectures and practical courses that combine e-learning and problem-based learning (PBL), and cultivate the bidisciplinary expertise required for humanics study.
-In the Humanics Specialized Subjects, students choose mentors from both engineering/informatics and biomedical sciences and acquire specialized knowledge and skills through the double-mentoring system based on collaboration among mentors.
-Learning methods • Processes The standard course schedule is shown below.
-Humanics Forum provides opportunities to 1st grade students to confirm the research plan for Ph.D. dissertation.
-A mentor for the sub-field will be selected within 6 months after enrollment.
-By the end of the second year, students must earn more than 35 credits from compulsory and elective subjects and pass the Qualifying Examination (QE).
-After the QE, the progress will be presented to the dissertation committee once or twice a year.
-Students, who passed the QE and earned more than 45 credits from compulsory and elective subjects, must pass the preliminary dissertation examination to qualify the dissertation examination requirements.
-The dissertation will be evaluated in peer review and oral examination.
-Evaluation of learning outcomes Initiation seminar and Humanics forum in the first year will help students confirm their research plans for dissertation study.
-Qualifying Examination (QE) will be conducted by the end of the second year.
-The QE will be conducted to confirm the bidisciplinary expertise and the ability to promote research in the field of humanics.
-In the fifth year, a final examination (oral examination) will be held to confirm the students' expertise and research skills in the field of humanics, as well as their ability to identify research questions.
-[System for awarding degrees] The Qualifying Examination will be held as follows.
-QE is offered by the end of the second year to those who have earned (or expected to earn) more than 35 credits including all compulsory subjects.
-Bidisciplinary expertise in engineering/informatics and biomedical sciences, and the ability to understand the basic techniques of humanics research and the global situation in this field, and to propose a research plan for a humanics problem will be evaluated.
+Policy of curriculum organization

+- In the Common Subjects, we cultivate strong motivation, sincere atitude, rigid ethics, and international communication skills to become leaders in the world through courses including the study of research ethics, entrepreneurship education, internships, and overseas laboratory rotation. - In the Basic Specialized Subjects, students learn basic and clinical medicine, as well as engineering/informatics, through lectures and practical courses that combine e-learning and problem-based learning (PBL), and cultivate the bidisciplinary expertise required for humanics study. - In the Humanics Specialized Subjects, students choose mentors from both engineering/informatics and biomedical sciences and acquire specialized knowledge and skills through the double-mentoring system based on collaboration among mentors.

+- Humanics Forum provides opportunities to 1st grade students to confirm the research plan for Ph.D. dissertation. - A mentor for the sub-field will be selected within 6 months after enrollment. - By the end of the second year, students must earn more than 35 credits from compulsory and elective subjects and pass the Qualifying Examination (QE). - After the QE, the progress will be presented to the dissertation committee once or twice a year. - Students, who passed the QE and earned more than 45 credits from compulsory and elective subjects, must pass the preliminary dissertation examination to qualify the dissertation examination requirements. - The dissertation will be evaluated in peer review and oral examination.

-&lt;sup>(2)The ability to explain the academic and social significance of the research findings and envision their commercialization.
+- Initiation seminar and Humanics forum in the first year will help students confirm their research plans for dissertation study. - Qualifying Examination (QE) will be conducted by the end of the second year.
+The QE will be conducted to confirm the bidisciplinary expertise and the ability to promote research in the field of humanics. - In the fifth year, a final examination (oral examination) will be held to confirm the students' expertise and research skills in the field of humanics, as well as their ability to identify research questions.

+[System for awarding degrees]

+The Qualifying Examination will be held as follows.

+- QE is offered by the end of the second year to those who have earned (or expected to earn) more than 35 credits including all compulsory subjects. - Bidisciplinary expertise in engineering/informatics and biomedical sciences, and the ability to understand the basic techniques of humanics research and the global situation in this field, and to propose a research plan for a humanics problem will be evaluated.